dev-msp/untitled-voice-assistant/README.md

 Bind to hotkeys as you prefer.
 I'm running the server as a daemon with `launchd`.

+If you don't already have a `whisper.cpp`-compatible model, follow that project's [quick-start instructions](https://github.com/ggerganov/whisper.cpp#quick-start) to get one.

 Start the server:
 `./run.sh macbook ggml-base.en.bin /tmp/whisper.sock`